javierlopezdeancos/my-typescript-solid-examples/src/O.md

 # 💎 O OF SOLID (OPEN CLOSE)

-The software entities (class, modules and functions should be open to extend, but close to be modify.
+This principle suggests that *"software entities (class, modules and functions should be open to extend, but close to be modify"*.

 ## ❌ BAD EXAMPLE